kanisterio/blueprints/README.md

 If you have any questions or run into issues, feel free to reach out to us on [Slack](https://kanisterio.slack.com).

-## Contributing

-We welcome contributions!
-If you’d like to improve these examples or add new ones:
-- Open an issue or submit a pull request.
-- Follow the contribution guidelines in the main Kanister repository.

 ## License